MultiverseProtocol/multiverse-interface/README.md

 # Multiverse Interface

-An interface for Multiverse -- a protocol for decentralized money market.
+An interface for Multiverse -- a protocol for community driven money market.